 About Our Testing Process

-Our current round-up of 16 women's packs is the result of our collective experiences on the trail, along with feedback from our network of testers and backpacking-savvy friends.
+Our lineup of 16 women's packs above is the result of our collective experiences on the trail, along with feedback from our network of testers and backpacking-savvy friends.
 As women who spend a lot of time outside, we’re intimately familiar with the plight of finding a well-fitting pack that’s comfortable to carry and holds up over time (there’s always a trade-off).
 When we test backpacking packs, we take them on trips ranging from a few nights to a week (or more) and pay close attention to the thickness of the padding along the shoulder straps and hipbelt, how well the fabrics hold up against abrasive surfaces like rocks and branches, and how sweaty our backs get.
 We also dial in all of the adjustments and utilize all of the pockets to understand how the features work.
 As we continue testing, we’ll add and remove options above depending on their performance.

 Women's backpacking packs (Osprey Viva and Osprey Renn at boat launch)